There was not an exact match for the language you toggled to. You have been redirected to the nearest matching page within this section.

-The navigational channel is signposted, and a boating and recreation map can be purchased at the Halden tourist office.
-The Halden water course consists of a sequence of large lakes connected by short rivers or sounds.
-Starting at the southern end, the lakes are Femsjøen, Aspern, Ara, Øymarsjøen and Rødenessjøen.
+The Halden Watercourse consists of a sequence of large lakes connected by short rivers or straits.
+Starting at the southern end, the lakes are as following: Femsjøen, Aspern, Ara, Øymarksjøen and Rødenessjøen.

 The legendary old canal boat "Turisten" made its final journey in 1963.
-Since then, the "swan" of Lake Femsjøen was replaced with a new passenger boat that went by the same name and ran between Tistedal and Strømsfoss in the summer months.
+Since then, "the swan of Lake Femsjøen" was replaced with a new passenger boat that went by the same name and ran between Tistedal and Strømsfoss in the summer months.

 The Brekke locks

 The Halden Canal has three sets of locks with a total elevation difference of 39 meters.
 The Brekke Locks are the biggest tourist attraction along the watercourse.
 With its four chambers and a total elevation difference of 26.6 meters, the Brekke Locks are the highest locks in northern Europe.
 Brekke hydro electric power station is situated next to the locks.